charsheet-su/WOD-Mortal-charsheet/README.md

 ##Getting started:

 1. Clone \ Fork this project
+2. Run `npm install` to install all dependencies
-2. Run `npm run build-dev` to build JS and CSS
+3. Run `npm run build-dev` to build JS and CSS
-3. Open `index.html` browser (it will use mocked sheet data)
+4. Open `index.html` browser (it will use mocked sheet data)
-3. Edit any HTML, JS and CSS from `/src`!
+5. Edit any HTML, JS and CSS from `/src`!
-4. Please send me new versions :)
+6. Please send me new versions :)

 ##Code quality